 Dexia funds the wind-down of its assets through state-guaranteed debt and secured funding and no longer relies on central bank funding.
-The guarantee is currently provided by the governments of Belgium, France and Luxembourg in the proportions of 51.4%, 45.6% and 3%, respectively.
-The scheme has a ceiling of €85 billion and allows it to tap the bond market until 31 December 2021.
+Until the 31 December 2021, the guarantee was provided by the governments of Belgium, France and Luxembourg in the proportions of 51.4%, 45.6% and 3%, for individual issuances with maximum duration of 10 years with a ceiling of €85 billion.

+Starting from 1 January 2022 and until 31 December 2032, Dexia relies on a prolonged guarantee scheme that is similar to the original scheme.
+It is now provided by the governments of Belgium and France in the proportions of 53% and 47% with a ceiling of \in 75 billion.
 This provides the bank with reasonable room to absorb potential strain that may result from an increase in collateral posting needs on hedging derivatives or higher haircuts imposed in repo transactions.
-Individual issuances under the scheme have a maximum duration of 10 years.